patel-ravi/Personality-prediction-from-voice-using-Deep-Learning/README.md

 # Personality_Prediction_From_Voice_using_Deep_Learning

 This project attempts to predict the personality traits of a speaker based on the voice, as perceived by people listening to the person for the first time.
-It was developed as an academic group projectfor the course 11-785 Introduction to Deep Learning (Spring, 2022) at CMU.
+It was developed as an academic group project for the course 11-785 Introduction to Deep Learning (Spring 2022) at CMU.

 Team members: Ravi Patel, Chris Weddle, Mustafa Yilmaz, Haoyu Zhang